sfomuseum/go-www-geotag/README.md

 ![](docs/images/geotag-three-columns-gowanus.png)

 In this example we are searching for the [Gowanus](#) neighbourhood in New York City.
 In the first example we were using Protomaps and geocoding results for "Gowanus" would yield an empty map since the `sfo.pmtile` PMTiles database only contains data for the area around [SFO](#).

-In this second example we are using Nextzen map tiles which have global coverage but if you look closely at the screenshot above you'll see that the _reverse_-geocoding query doesn't return any results.
+In this second example we are using Nextzen map tiles which have global coverage but if you look closely at the screenshot above you'll see that the _reverse_ -geocoding (or "point in polygon") query doesn't return any results.

 That's because the database we are using for reverse-geocoding only contains data from the [sfomuseum-data-architecture](#) repository.
-The reverse-geocoding databases are made using the [wof-sqlite-index-features](#) tool which we can use to create a new database of architectural elements at SFO and all the neighbourhoods (and microhoods) in the United States.
+The reverse-geocoding databases are made using the [wof-sqlite-index-features](#) tool which we can use to create a new database of architectural elements at SFO _and_ all the neighbourhoods (and microhoods) in the United States.
 For example:

 ```
 > ./bin/wof-sqlite-index-features \